A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Detoxification is a process by which the body removes toxic substances.
-These substances can come from a variety of sources, including the environment, food, and medications.
-The body has a number of mechanisms for detoxifying these substances, including:
+Detoxification is the process by which the body removes or neutralizes toxic substances.
+These substances can originate from various sources, including the environment, food, medications, and metabolic byproducts.
+The body employs several mechanisms for detoxification, including:

-- Metabolism: The body can break down toxic substances into less harmful substances that can be excreted.
+• Metabolism: Toxic substances are broken down into less harmful metabolites that can be more easily excreted.

 Basic Concepts